Move to ban foreign workers in residential areas opposed

 “Migrant workers should not be subjected to overly restrictive measures that limit their freedom or infringe upon their privacy without valid reasons,” he said, adding that Malaysia relies heavily on migrant workers and for this reason, they must be treated well.

-He said the public, local authorities and human rights organisations should work together on migrant worker concerns and propose alternative solutions that align with international human rights standards.
+He said the public, local authorities and human rights organizations should work together on migrant worker concerns and propose alternative solutions that align with international human rights standards.

-“We must collectively decide on policies that prioritise the rights and welfare of every individual, irrespective of nationality or immigration status.
+“We must collectively decide on policies that prioritize the rights and welfare of every individual, regardless of nationality or immigration status.
 Concerted efforts should be taken to garner public support for the equitable treatment of foreign workers through campaigns and community outreach initiatives.”